Whatever Happened to the RMS Queen Elizabeth, RMS Queen Mary's Sister Ship?

 For several months, she sat at dry dock, seaworthy, just not on paper.
 It wouldn't be for another two months were her engines finally tested and the necessary license issued to declare her ready for the ocean.
 The turn of the year, Winston Churchill issued a letter to Cunard ordering the RMS Queen Elizabeth to leave the British Isles for her own protection.

 The elaborate deception kicked off with an announcement that the vessel would sail to Southhampton for its final outfit.
-A skeleton crew of 400 were assigned to the ship for the voyage, pulled from RMS Aquatania and Captain John Townley assigned as her commanding officer.
+A skeleton crew of 400 were assigned to the ship for the voyage, pulled from the old RMS Aquatania, and Captain John Townley assigned as her commanding officer.
 Hotel accommodations were arranged in Southhampton for those crew members and parts for the ship were shipped to the harbor.
 The captain and crew were kept on a need-to-know basis and were only given instructions by Cunard to pack for six months.
 The ship was painted battleship grey and in the predawn hours of March 3, 1940 she quietly departed the shipyard and started towards Southhampton.
 There she was met by the King's Messenger who had sealed orders that were given directly to Captain Townley.

 Phase II of the secret plan had begun.
 From the sealed orders given to him, Townley was told to change course, maintain full radio silence, and sail the untested RMS Queen Elizabeth directly to New York City.
 She was not to stop in Southhampton, not even to drop off the Southhampton harbor pilot.
 This decision saved the ship from destruction as the Germans were fooled by the cover story and bombed Southhampton at the precise moment RMS Queen Elizabeth was scheduled to arrive.